-My third (and last, I promise!) left-over turkey recipe was inspired by our traditional Friday night pizza night.
+This turkey recipe was inspired by left-over turkey and our traditional Friday night pizza night.
 And yes … I totally went there.
-This Turkey Pot Pie Pizza was a delicious coming together of pizza night and a continuing turkey surplus and besides being crazy delicious, was ready in about an hour!
+This turkey pizza was a delicious coming together of pizza night and a continuing turkey surplus and besides being crazy delicious, was ready in about an hour!
 Always a Win.
 Win.

 This speedy pizza makes use of a quick pizza dough and a simple filling, taking advantage of cooked turkey and already cooked or frozen vegetables, combined with a creamy sauce.
 The sauce can be made easily and the oven pre-heated while the dough sits to rise for just 30 minutes.
 A bit of mozzarella, both underneath and on top of the topping finishes this delicious pizza.
 So, that’s about 35 minutes to make it and 25 minutes in the oven and that’s always welcome, but especially on Friday night pizza night!

 Quick Pizza Dough: (Will make one 10 or 12-inch skillet pizza or use store-bought pizza dough)

 - 1 cup warm water